emsesp/EMS-ESP32/README.md

 The `call` command is to execute a command.
 The command names (`[cmd]`) are the same as the MQTT commands used in MQTT.

-For further details refer to the [Wiki](https://bbqkees-electronics.nl/wiki/).
+For further details please refer to the [Wiki](https://emsesp.github.io/docs) and [BBQKees's gateway Wiki](https://bbqkees-electronics.nl/wiki/).

 ## **Support Information**